scilus/scilpy/docs/source/documentation/fibertube_tracking.rst

 First, streamlines are truncated to remove their last coordinate.
 It was not in range or aligned with any fibertube, and thus represents an invalid step that should be removed.
-Each streamline is then associated with an "Arrival fibertube segment", which is the closest fibertube segment to its last coordinate.
+Each streamline is then associated with an "Termination fibertube segment", which is the closest fibertube segment to its last coordinate.
 We define the following terms:

-VC: "Valid Connection": A streamline whose arrival fibertube segment is the final segment of the fibertube in which is was originally seeded.
+VC: "Valid Connection": A streamline whose termination fibertube segment is the final segment of the fibertube in which is was originally seeded.

-IC: "Invalid Connection": A streamline whose arrival fibertube segment is the start or final segment of a fibertube in which is was not seeded.
+IC: "Invalid Connection": A streamline whose termination fibertube segment is the start or final segment of a fibertube in which is was not seeded.

-NC: "No Connection": A streamline whose arrival fibertube segment is not the start or final segment of any fibertube.
+NC: "No Connection": A streamline whose termination fibertube segment is not the start or final segment of any fibertube.

 The "absolute error" of a coordinate is the distance in mm between that